sublimetext-io/docs.sublimetext.io/docs/guide/example-setups/remote_dev.md

     "host": "my_server",
     "user": "USER",
-    // Use full paths here, SFTP doesn't handle shortcuts like ~ or $HOME.
+    // Use full paths here, SFTP does not handle shortcuts like ~ or $HOME.
     "remote_path": "/home/USER/github/YOUR_PROJECT",
     "sftp_flags": ["-F", "/home/USER/.ssh/config"],
 ```

-ssh to your server in a terminal.
+1. ssh to your server in a terminal.
-Open a file from your project, save it.
+2. Open a file from your project, save it.
-The status bar should show SFTP uploading the file to your server.
+3. The status bar should show SFTP uploading the file to your server.

 You now have a working setup.
 SFTP will automatically upload files on save.
-But if you modify files out of Sublime (eg git checkout, git pull),
+But if you modify files out of Sublime (e.g. `git checkout`, `git pull`),
 you will need to upload the whole folder: `SFTP: Upload Folder`

 [Installing Packages]: https://docs.sublimetext.io/guide/extensibility/packages.html#installing-packages